 Completion of Tiwi Islands telecommunications upgrade brings improved connectivity for remote Territorians

-Tuesday 10 March 2021: A $3.4m upgrade of telecommunications and transmission infrastructure as part of a partnership between Telstra and the NT Government has now been completed, offering new economic and social opportunities for residents and businesses on Tiwi Islands.
+A $3.4 million upgrade of telecommunications and transmission infrastructure as part of a partnership between Telstra and the NT Government has now been completed, offering new economic and social opportunities for residents and businesses on Tiwi Islands.

 The completion of the upgrade was officially recognised today in Wurrumiyanga by Telstra CEO Andrew Penn and NT Minister for Corporate and Digital Development Paul Kirby.
 Together they toured some of the new infrastructure on the island and talked to residents about communications experiences on the Islands.